NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/jumpcloud-saml.md

 # SAML | Jumpcloud

 JumpCloud provides [Directory-as-a-Service®](https://jumpcloud.com/daas-product/) to securely connect user identities to systems, apps, files, and networks.
-Cloudflare Access integrates with JumpCloud using the SAML protocol.
+Khulnasoft Access integrates with JumpCloud using the SAML protocol.
 [This documentation from JumpCloud](https://support.jumpcloud.com/s/article/getting-started-applications-saml-sso2) can help you configure applications within your JumpCloud deployment.

-These steps focus on requirements specific to Cloudflare Zero Trust.
+These steps focus on requirements specific to Khulnasoft Zero Trust.

 ## Set up Jumpcloud SAML